 At the Family Center, the older children are encouraged to take care of the younger ones.
 Charlotte is clearly aware of her responsibilities as one of the older children in her class and doesn’t refrain from helping the little ones sit in their chairs, making sure that their belt buckles are locked when needed.
 The morning that I observed, Charlotte prepared an entire pot of imaginary Nutella for a younger friend and gave Marin a puppet.
 The kind gesture made Marin laugh aloud in an explosion of joy.
 The “accident” of the morning had become a distant memory.

 5. Fostering Strong Relationships With Families

 Once a week, parents are invited to participate in a one-hour workshop that teaches them how to play with their children in the most educationally enriching way.
-Here, parents can learn, for example, what potential many common household objects have for play and learning.
+(Parents whose children attend the school are invited, but these sessions are open to any parent.)* Here, parents can learn, for example, what potential many common household objects have for play and learning.
 “We make sure that parents feel heard and that there is no question off the table,” says Felman, Marin’s mother and one of the two educators in charge of the group class.